 Get to the point with clear, concise email copy.

-SHIFT THE WIDTH, BE RESPONSIVE!
+SHIFT THE WIDTH,

 Today’s wide range of mobile devices means it’s time to say goodbye to fixed-width email messages.
 Use responsive designs that automatically adjust each email to its rendering environment.